FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 ## Costs

 You may wonder about the complexity of the encoding.
-Keep in mind that in real-world scenarios, instead of re-inventing the wheel, one would rely on existing libraries such as [ZIO](https://zio.dev/) and [Cats](https://typelevel.org/cats/).
-These would provide you with all the basic machinery required to express the business logic along with optimized interpreters.
+Keep in mind that in real-world scenarios, instead of re-inventing the wheel, one would rely on existing libraries such as [ZIO](https://zio.dev/) and [Cats Effect](https://typelevel.org/cats-effect/).
+These would provide you with all the basic machinery rto express the business logic along with providing you optimized interpreters and concurrency constructs as well.

-Secondly, another common question is the number of allocation required by the description of a program.
-Indeed, this requires some allocations in order to be created, but this is non relevant as the cost of instantiating a data-structure is negligible compared to how it is used at runtime.
-In other words, the performances of a program encoded like above mostly depend on how it is executed.
-The more optimized is the interpreter, the more efficient is the program.
+Secondly, another common question is the number of allocations required by the description of a program.
+Indeed, this requires some allocations in order to be created, but this is irrelevant as the cost of instantiating a data-structure is negligible compared to how it is used at runtime.
+In other words, the performance of a program encoded like above mostly depend on how it is executed.
+The more optimized the interpreter, the more efficient is the program.
 From that perspective, libraries such as the ones mentioned earlier are usually comparable to existing solutions available today if not more efficient (Although it always depends on the use-case).

 ## Wrap-Up